I’ve been a writer my entire career. I love it. I also enjoy writing about what makes for good writing as well as coaching and editing others.

 Let’s all calm down about texting and social media.

-I asked Fogarty a question I’m sure she gets a lot.
+I asked Fogarty a question on writing and social media that I’m sure she gets a lot.
 Are texting and social media making us worse writers?
 Fogarty has an optimistic view.
 Social media can make us better writers, because it forces brevity, she said.
 I agree.
 It’s like headline writers.
 Those people are poets.
 This is why I miss the good old days of Twitter when tweets couldn’t be longer than 140 characters.
 I enjoyed the challenge of being ultra brief.
 By comparison, 280 characters feels like a book.

 As for texting, Fogarty likened it to private notes that people have passed through the ages.
 Always hastily written, because that’s what the audience has always expected.
 Our parents wrote IOUs.
 Kids still sign yearbooks with BFF and HAGS (look it up).
 Heck, OK is an abbreviation for a misspelling from the mid 19th century, Forgarty noted.